 You’ll be happier with a larger, safer and more versatile piece of exercise equipment.

 Yes!
-Check out the list below for a couple of beginner, intermediate and advanced step workout options.
+Check out the list below for a couple of specific recommendations.

 Because Cathe Friedrich has been cranking out incredible step (and other) workouts forEVER.
 She’s a total badass and continues to produce amazing routines.